mattermost/mattermost/doc/process/overview.md

 ### GitHub Issues

-A system used by Mattermost for reporting bugs with clear statements on repro steps and expected behavior.
+A system primarily used by Mattermost for reporting bugs with clear statements on repro steps and expected behavior.
+While it's okay to add feature requests and questions here to start conversations, moderators may ask a submitter's help to move discussions to one of the other channels.

-See [Filing Issues](http://www.mattermost.org/filing-issues/) for details on how to use this system.
+See [Filing Issues](http://www.mattermost.org/filing-issues/) for details on how to file issues for Mattermost in GitHub.

 For feature ideas, troubleshooting, or general questions, we ask your help to use the appropriate [Community System](https://github.com/mattermost/platform/blob/master/doc/process/overview.md#community-systems).